orca3/MiniAutoML/data-management/demo.md

 Started minio docker container and listen on port 9000
 ```

-## Step 2: Starting Data Management Server
+## Step 2: Start the Data Management Server

 Run the following:
 ```shell
 ./scripts/dm-002-start-server.sh
 ```

-The script will:
+The script will start the Data Management server container using the image `orca3/services:latest`.
-1. Launch the Docker image `orca3/services:latest`.

 If this image does not exist on your machine, Docker will attempt pulling it from the Docker Hub.

-2. Start a Data Management server container named `data-management` in network `orca3`, and bind to port `6000`.
+The script will name the container `data-management`, launch it in network `orca3`, and bind it to port `6000`.

-   Data management server will be accessible at `localhost:6000` from your machine, or `data-management:51001` from other containers within the same Docker network `orca3`.
+The server will be accessible at `localhost:6000` from your machine, or `data-management:51001` from other containers within the same network `orca3`.

 You should see the following when you run the script:
 ```shell
 Started data-management docker container and listen on port 6000
 ```

-## Step 3: Creating an intent dataset
+## Step 3: Create an intent dataset

 Run the following:
 ```shell